-The past studies on autonomous systems showed the capability of this paradigm in tackling dynamic effects in virtual world, i.e. dynamics has two aspects.
-One of the aspects is the causes and the other one is the effects of dynamics.
-However, if material planning and control methods' spectrum has an extreme side with a hierarchical and pre-determined plan that is inflexible against changes, the other side of that is an extreme decentralized and fully autonomous system with several hard to realize specifications and requirements.
-Actually, both conventional and autonomous strategies have some pros and cons, i.e. on the one hand conventional is easy to realize but inflexible to cope with dynamics, on the other hand autonomous strategies are hard to realize but competent to deal with the changes [3].
-Hence, in this level of development a combinatorial approach of them seems to be favorable and helpful.
+The past studies on autonomous systems showed the capability of this paradigm in tackling dynamic effects in virtual world, i.e., dynamics have two aspects.
+One of the aspects is the causes and the other one is the effects of the dynamics.
+However, if material planning and control methods' spectrum has an extreme side with a hierarchical and predetermined plan that is inflexible against changes, the other side of that is an extreme decentralized and fully autonomous system with several hard to realize specifications and requirements.
+Actually, both conventional and autonomous strategies have some pros and cons, i.e., on the one hand the conventional one is easy to realize but inflexible to cope with dynamics, on the other hand autonomous strategy is hard to realize but competent to deal with the changes autonomously [3].
+Hence, in this level of development a combinatorial approach of them seems to be favourable and practical.

 Based on this context, a combination of these two conventional and autonomous strategies is explored in the current study.
-For this purpose a discrete-event simulation model of a production network scenario is developed to analyze the causes and effects of microdynamics inside the supply chain's elements, and macrodynamics throughout the entire network.
-It is noticeable that the motivation of this study is to donate more practical aspects to the autonomy paradigm and make it more compatible with the state of the art.
+For this purpose some explanations for the both systems are given which is followed by a short introduction of production networks.
+Furthermore, a discrete-event simulation model of a production network scenario is developed to analyse the causes and effects of micro-dynamics inside the supply chain's elements, and macrodynamics throughout the entire network.
+At the end a summary and outlook will be given.
+It is noticeable that the motivation of this study is to donate more practical aspects to the autonomy paradigm and make it more compatible with the state of the art to handle dynamics in logistics.